 We encourage family members to share in our athletes’ education by attending games, and showing positive, constructive support.
 It is the responsibility of the parent/spectator to:

-At the start of each season, you will be asked to sign a parent permission slip at a mandatory parent meeting before your child may participate.
+At the start of each season, you will be asked to sign consent forms during the registration process on FamilyID before your child may participate.
 This includes important information and acknowledges you understand Starpoint’s athletic policies and that your child will abide by these rules.
 This will include our concussion management policy.

 ISSUING OF SCHOOL CLOTHING AND EQUIPMENT

 It is the responsibility of the student athlete to return to the coach ALL clothing and equipment issued.
 Failure to do this will result in the student athlete paying for the missing articles.
 Student athletes not paying for the missing articles will forfeit their right to receive any school equipment or clothing in the next sport season or be eligible for any award.
 A list of violators will be sent to the Athletic Department and further action will be taken.